 Ratings of borrowers by External Credit Rating Agencies (ECRA) assume importance in the light of guideline for implementation of the New Capital Adequacy Framework (Basel-II).
 Exposures on Corporate / PSEs / Primary Dealers are assigned with risk weights based on the external ratings.
-For this purpose, the Reserve Bank of India has permitted Banks to use the rating of the four domestic ECRAs namely (a) Credit Analysis and Research Ltd., (CARE), (b) CRISIL Ltd., (c) FITCH India Ltd., and (d) ICRA Ltd., In consideration of the above guidelines the bank has decided to accept the ratings assigned by all these ECRAs.
+For this purpose, the Reserve Bank of India has permitted Banks to use the rating of the six domestic ECRAs namely (a) Credit Analysis and Research Ltd., (CARE), (b) CRISIL Ltd., (c) India Ratings and Research P. Ltd., (India Ratings)., (d) ICRA Ltd., (e) Brickwork Ratings India P. Ltd (Brickwork) and (f) SMERA.
+In consideration of the above guidelines the bank has decided to accept the ratings assigned by all these ECRAs.